lkalvoda/DHH23_Early-Modern_classification-eval/README.md

 <img width="200" alt="FIgure 7" src="https://github.com/lkalvoda/DHH23_early-modern_classification-eval/assets/135222568/0a9e9213-2ebd-4271-b437-6a7913b747c9">

-*Figure 7 classified by CLIP3 as both Botany and Zoology with the same certainty (25.93 %)*
+*Figure 7 Image classified by CLIP3 as both Botany and Zoology with the same certainty (25.93 %)*

 With the above in mind, when we turn back to Table 7, we can see that the largest portion of entries was misclassified entirely (0-0).
 The 1-1 and 1-0 scores can be taken as one category, since both are perfectly correct.
 The 0-1 category is notably large, and would definitely merit further analysis, as described in the relevant section below.